vectordotdev/timber-node/README.md

 // => Log message with event @metadata {"level": "info", context: { ... }, ... }
 ```

-If you're using the timber express middleware, you'll most likely want to configure it to use winston as the logger.
+If you're using the timber express middleware, you'll most likely want to configure it to use bunyan as the logger.
 This can be done by setting the `logger` config attribute to the bunyan logger you created:

 ```js
 timber.config.logger = log